Actindo-AG/Documentation/PIM/API/01_Overview.md

 [comment]: <> (Diese Info gilt für alle APIs bzw. alle Module.
 Falls andere Module dokumentiert, darauf verweisen oder auf eine überordnete Ebene verschieben)

+In this section, an API documentation for the *Actindo Core1 Platform* is provided...

+Use case - what it is used for

+The *Actindo Core1 Platform* is highly configurable and expandable, using not only the Actindo App Store, but also including self-developed modules and extensions.
+Therefore, every *Actindo Core1 Platform* account is unique in its API configuration due to the individual construction of the installed and extended modules.

 The *Actindo Core1 OpenAPI* is a web REST API that uses the OpenAPI 3.0 Specification (OAS).
 It is built based on the API-first approach.
 With over 500 API endpoints, the Core1 is fully connective and integrative.
 Every part of the application is accessible through a set of documented API endpoints, which are all accessible through a variety of protocols.

-The Core1 is highly configurable and expandable, using not only the Actindo App Store, but also including self-developed modules and extensions.
-Therefore, every Actindo Core1 account is unique in its API configuration due to the individual construction of the installed and extended modules.

 [comment]: <> (Andere Kompatibilität?
 SOAP und andere unterstützt?
 Erwähnenswert?
 Allgemeine API info, die man noch erwähnen sollte?)

+## API general requirements/setup / How the API works

-## Authentication
+### Authentication

 The *Actindo Core1 Platform* supports two workflows of the OAuth 2.0 protocol to retrieve an access token to make authenticated requests.
 For detailed information on the authentication flow, see [OAuth authorization flow](02_GetStarted.md#oauth-authorization-flow).

-## Methods
+### Methods

 The *POST* method is always used for all *Actindo Core1 OpenAPI* endpoints.
 All other methods are not relevant for communication with the Core1 platform.

-## URI
+### URI

 URI stands for Uniform Resource Identifier.
 It represents the location of a web resource.